-Even in the absence of the risk factors previously discussed, it is important to assess patients with coccidioidal infections for complications because they can also occur in patients without apparent reason.
+Even in the absence of the risk factors just discussed, it is important to assess patients with coccidioidal infections for complications because they can also occur in patients without apparent reason.

-Complications from initial coccidioidal infections are divided into those that occur in the chest and those that involve parts of the body outside of the lungs (extrapulmonary dissemination).
+Complications from initial coccidioidal infections are divided into those that occur in the chest or beyond (extrathoracic dissemination).
 These two types of complications usually do not overlap.
-Most complications produce localized symptoms and signs of chronic or subacute inflammation.
+When complications are present, they produce localized symptoms and signs of chronic or subacute inflammation.
 As a result, a careful review of symptoms and physical examination are usually a sufficiently sensitive initial screen.

-Most complications manifest within the first year or two after the initial infection.
-If a new complaint develops in association with a recent coccidioidal infection, its possible relationship to the infection should be considered.
+In patients not treated with antifungal drugs for the initial infection, complications usually are manifest in the first weeks or months and nearly always manifest within the first year.
+If a new focal complaint develops in association with a recent coccidioidal infection, its possible relationship to the infection should be considered.
 For example, in general practice, low back pain is a common symptom, and mild discomfort is often managed symptomatically before extensive diagnostic studies are undertaken.
-However, if this symptom were to occur in a patient within weeks or months of developing coccidioidal pneumonia, it may be useful to recommend a radionuclide scan to determine if the new symptom is due to infection in the lumbar vertebrae.
+However, if this symptom were to occur in a patient within weeks or months of developing coccidioidal pneumonia, it may be useful to recommend a radionuclide scan or other imaging procedure to determine if the new symptom is due to infection in the lumbar vertebrae.
 This is done to detect complications early, before serious tissue destruction occurs.
 Similarly, persistent or progressive headaches, skin lesions, or joint effusions in the context of a recently diagnosed coccidioidal pneumonia might warrant more detailed investigation with lumbar puncture, biopsy, or aspiration, respectively.